 I would like to have a Move to Amend speaker come to my area, how do I go about arranging this?

 If you have questions about bringing a Move to Amend speaker to your community please send an email to with “Speaker Request” in the subject.
-Please note that we are already booked through 2012 so if you have a particular date in mind, we may not be able to accommodate it.
+Please note that we are already booked through this year so if you have a particular date in mind, we may not be able to accommodate it.
 We will do our best!